satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Abstract

-Peer review is the primary means of evaluating the quality and validity of scientific publications.
-The review process is fraught with many problems that undermine the pace, validity, and credibility of science.
-These problems include: reviewers are expected to have comprehensive expertise, do not have sufficient access to methods and materials to evaluate a study, and are typically anonymous and not acknowledged, that there is no measure of the quality of a review, and reviews take a lot of time, and once submitted cannot evolve.
+The current review process for scientific publications is fraught with many problems that undermine the pace, validity, and credibility of science.
+These problems include: reviewers are expected to have comprehensive expertise, do not have sufficient access to methods and materials to evaluate a study, and are typically anonymous and not acknowledged; there is no measure of the quality of a review; and reviews take a lot of time and once submitted cannot evolve.
 To address these problems, we propose an open review process that draws on the ideas, experience, and technologies developed to support code review in open source software projects.

 Keywords: distributed peer review, code review systems, open-source software development